 Janis B. Meredith, sports mom and coach's wife, writes a sports parenting blog called jbmthinks.com.
 Her new booklet 11 Habits for Healthy and Positive Sports Parents is available on Amazon.

-Nicholas Lee - FlipGive almost 2 years ago
+Nicholas Lee - FlipGive about 2 years ago

 Thanks for pointing out the fix, updated!